Brightify/Cuckoo/README.md

 ## TODO

 We are still missing support for some important features like:

-* inheritance (grandparent methods)
+* <del>inheritance (grandparent methods)</del>
 * generics
 * type inference for instance variables (you need to write it explicitly, otherwise it will be replaced with "__UnknownType")

 ## What will not be supported